-- (1) that is managed by one or more trustees or directors; - (2) the beneficial ownership of which is evidenced by transferable shares, or by transferable certificates of beneficial interest; - (3) that would be taxable as a domestic corporation, but for its election to be subject to tax as a REIT under Sections 856 through 860 of the Code; - (4) that is neither a financial institution nor an insurance company subject to applicable provisions of the Code; - (5) the beneficial ownership of which is held by 100 or more persons; - (6) during the last half of each taxable year not more than 50% in value of the outstanding shares of which is owned directly or indirectly by five or fewer "individuals," as defined in the Code to include specified entities; - (7) that makes an election to be taxable as a REIT, or has made this election for a previous taxable year, which has not been revoked or terminated, and satisfies all relevant filing and other administrative requirements established by the IRS that must be met to elect and maintain REIT status; - (8) that uses a calendar year for U.S. federal income tax purposes; and - (9) that meets other applicable tests, described below, regarding the nature of its income and assets and the amount of its distributions.
+- (1) that is managed by one or more trustees or directors; - (2) the beneficial ownership of which is evidenced by transferable shares, or by transferable certificates of beneficial interest; - (3) that would be taxable as a domestic corporation, but for its election to be subject to tax as a REIT under Sections 856 through 860 of the Code: - (4) that is neither a financial institution nor an insurance company subject to applicable provisions of the Code; - (5) the beneficial ownership of which is held by 100 or more persons; - (6) during the last half of each taxable year not more than 50% in value of the outstanding shares of which is owned directly or indirectly by five or fewer "individuals," as defined in the Code to include specified entities; - (7) that makes an election to be taxable as a REIT, or has made this election for a previous taxable year, which has not been revoked or terminated, and satisfies all relevant filing and other administrative requirements established by the IRS that must be met to elect and maintain REIT status; - (8) that uses a calendar year for U.S. federal income tax purposes and complies with the recordkeeping requirements of the Code and regulations promulgated thereunder; and - (9) that meets other applicable tests, described below, regarding the nature of its income and assets and the amount of its distributions.